LiliaFramework/Lilia/docs/docs/libraries/lia.data.md

 ## Overview

-The data library persists key/value pairs either on disk or through the database backend.
-It supplies convenience methods for saving, retrieving, and deleting stored data.
+The data library persists key/value pairs.
+Legacy versions stored values as files within the `data/lilia` directory, but data is now written directly to the `lia_data` database table.
+Existing files are kept for compatibility and can be migrated using the `lia_convertdata` console command.

 ---